 - 6.3 Recognising that there are insufficient resources to meet all capital investment needs, the Council will apply a capital project appraisal methodology to determine priorities for capital investment.
-This methodology requires all bids to be documented through completion of a pro-forma which questions the proposed expenditure, in relation not only to cost but also the need for the scheme, links with approved policies and objectives, partnering and action plans, other sources of funding, revenue implications, priorities and practical completion issues. - 6.4 In prioritising the proposals, all bids have been scrutinised to ensure consistency with approved objectives, strategies and action plans and justification in terms of cost, outputs, what will be achieved and value for money.
+This methodology requires all bids to be documented through completion of a pro-forma which questions the proposed expenditure, in relation not only to cost but also the need for the scheme, links with approved policies and objectives, partnering and action plans, other sources of funding, revenue implications, priorities and practical completion issues. - 6.4 The funding allocation for the Property Investment Strategy will not be included within the prioritisation process as it is NOT available for general capital investment.
+This funding will be made solely for investment in property investment that will generate a commercial return and will be used in compliance with the Property Investment Strategy.
+Recognising this, there will be no capital virement from the Property Investment Fund. - 6.5 In prioritising the proposals, all bids have been scrutinised to ensure consistency with approved objectives, strategies and action plans and justification in terms of cost, outputs, what will be achieved and value for money.
 The whole life cost of projects has been considered where appropriate.
-Full account has been taken of recommendations from service reviews with bids being measured against the following criteria:- - legal requirements, contractual commitments and health and safety; - improved customer and/or public access (including disabled and equality issues); - sustainability, community issues and addressing deprivation; - ensuring the serviceability of the Council's assets by programming major refurbishment at the point where the asset is becoming uneconomically maintainable (arresting deterioration and dealing with backlog repairs in accordance with the Asset Management Plan); - match-funding and resource procurement, i.e. the extent to which a proposal will draw in investment from external funding sources including partners; - revenue benefits (e.g. reducing longer term maintenance costs); - any consequent additional revenue costs and savings and the extent to which they are covered by a funding plan.
+Full account has been taken of recommendations from service reviews with bids being measured against the following criteria:-

-- 6.5 The implications of not proceeding with any proposed schemes are also taken into account, along with data and information from the asset management plan. - 6.6 The final stages of the process involve consideration of bids by the Council's Management Team before their submission to the Policy and Resources Committee and Council for decision.
+- legal requirements, contractual commitments and health and safety; - improved customer and/or public access (including disabled and equality issues): - sustainability, community issues and addressing deprivation; - ensuring the serviceability of the Council's assets by programming major refurbishment at the point where the asset is becoming uneconomically maintainable (arresting deterioration and dealing with backlog repairs in accordance with the Asset Management Plan); - match-funding and resource procurement, i.e. the extent to which a proposal will draw in investment from external funding sources including partners; - revenue benefits (e.g. reducing longer term maintenance costs); - any consequent additional revenue costs and savings and the extent to which they are covered by a funding plan. - 6.6 The implications of not proceeding with any proposed schemes are also taken into account, along with data and information from the asset management plan. - 6.7 The final stages of the process involve consideration of bids by the Council's Management Team before their submission to the Policy and Resources Committee and Council for decision.